aqeel1211/Assignments/Assignment4-docker-exercises/14/README.md

     docker inspect testthing

+## Solution
 Did you get the output that you expected?

-//No
+    No
 Which resource did you get the output for?

-//Got output from every resource named testthing
+    Got output from every resource named testthing
 How can you get the metadata for exactly what you want?

-//Being specific about the type of resource
+    Being specific about the type of resource

-//For volume metadeta:
+For volume metadeta:

-//docker volume inspect testthing
+    docker volume inspect testthing
-//For image metadeta:
+For image metadeta:

-//docker image inspect testthing
+    docker image inspect testthing
-//For network metadeta:
+For network metadeta:

-//docker network inspect testthing
+    docker network inspect testthing